aziztheabidi/boatit-android/LLRs-SessionManagement.md

 ### **9.3 Network Error Handling Control Flow**

-This diagram shows the comprehensive network error handling and retry logic implemented in the NetworkInterceptor.
+This diagram shows the comprehensive network error handling and retry logic implemented in the NetworkInterceptor *(DEPRECATED)*.
+The functionality has been migrated to native Ktor implementation in `KtorClient.kt` using HttpRequestRetry, Auth, HttpTimeout, and Logging plugins.

 ```plantuml
 @startuml NetworkErrorHandlingControlFlow